University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 You could also add read alignments to the graph as paths with `vg augment` and/or subset the graph with `vg find` to zoom in on a small part of the graph.
 You could try `vg viz` to look at these augmented paths or use graphviz `dot` with the same or  different parameters.

-The code below augments the graph with read alignments as paths and visualises
+The code below augments the graph with read alignments as paths and visualises in case you're interested in trying.

 ```
 # first add the alignments to the graph as paths.